peter88213/StyleSwitcher/docs/help-en.md

 If you click on the  __No__  button, the new template document will be saved "as is".
-In general, this means that the document is set to "Windows" system fonts, German language and A4 paper size.
+In general, this means that the document is set to "Windows" system fonts, A4 paper size, and no language.

 If you click on the  __Yes__  button, StyleSwitcher will immediately load the template document.

-If you are not writing in German, the first thing you will want to do is adjust the document language of the template.
+In order to enable your spell checker and localized smart quoting, the first thing you will want to do is adjust the document language of the template.

 ![](Screenshots/Customize00-en.png)